Powering On-Road Safety Solutions

-Chain of Responsibility is a colloquial term, used to refer to the Heavy Vehicle National Law which defines specific parties in the supply chain who influence a transport activity, and are therefore responsible for safety on the road.
+Chain of Responsibility is a colloquial term, used to refer to the Heavy Vehicle National Law which defines specific parties in the logistics network who influence a transport activity, and are therefore accountable for safety on the road.

-There are many instances of a Chain of Responsibility, but in Australia, and more specifically in Australian Supply Chain, we have associated Chain of Responsibility also known as CoR, with the Heavy Vehicle National Law.
+There are many instances of a Chain of Responsibility, but in Australia, and more specifically in Australian logistics networks, we have associated Chain of Responsibility also known as CoR, with the Heavy Vehicle National Law.

 Some other forms of CoR, where the phrase may not be shared in the same manner are;